ReadyResearch/site-aigovernance-aus/content/_index.md

         **[Human Technology Institute](https://www.uts.edu.au/human-technology-institute)**: This institute, based at the University of Technology Sydney, conducts applied research and consulting to support corporate and government decision-making about AI.

         **[Centre for AI and Digital Ethics](https://www.unimelb.edu.au/caide)**: This institute, based at the University of Melbourne, teaches and researches in the area of ethical, technical, regulatory, and legal issues relevant to AI.

+        **[Good Ancestors Policy](https://www.goodancestors.org.au/ai-safety)**: This independent charity conducts policy advocacy and research focused on AI safety and governance, making submissions to government inquiries and developing policy proposals to ensure advanced AI systems are well-governed and safe.

         **[Gradient Institute](https://www.gradientinstitute.org/)**: This Sydney-based independent institute conducts applied research and consulting to improve the safety, ethics, accountability and transparency of AI systems